godotengine/godot-website/collections/_article/fbx-importer-rewritten-for-godot-3-2-4.md

 * It handles bones, with a truly robust ID and targeting system which can work easily without relying on path information for bones.
 * It supports various unit formats.
 * Images can be embedded in the FBX file.
-* It's supported by default in most packages for 3D modelling.
+* It's supported by default in most packages for 3D modeling.

 ## Why did you decide not to use the FBX SDK?